MrPans/PSCountDownButton/README.md

 [![Platform][platform]][CocoaPods]
 ![SwiftCompatible]

-A drop-in UIButton subclass,make countdown easy.
+A drop-in UIButton subclass makes countdown easy.
 ---

-It's painful that each project have to write a register module with sms verifcation.
-So, I just make some toys to make it easy.
+It's painful that each project has to write a register module with sms verification.
+So, I just make a toy to make it easy.

 `PSCountDownButton` was created for that.
-It doesn't concern what is it look like,which target should send action to.
-The only thing it handle for you is countdown.
+It doesn't concentrate on what it looks like or which targets should be send action to.
+The only thing it handles for you is countdown.

-`PSCountDownButton` support both Code and Storyboard.
+`PSCountDownButton` supports both Code and Storyboard.

 ### Getting Start